keruzu/opentelemetry-tutorials/snmptrap/tutorial.md

 For simplicity, anywhere you see the word `traps` assume that it could read `traps` or `informs`.

+We will use the [gosnmp library](https://github.com/gosnmp/gosnmp) to receive traps.

 # Logs vs Traces
 Whenever you create a receiver, you have to ask yourself "What is the most appropriate use for the collected data?"